About Aquarium Lighting

 Never buy bulbs which heat the tank too much.
 In Summer this can cause serious overheating.

-How long should a bulb be?
+How long should an aquarium light bulb be?

 If the fish tank is 100cm long, I recommend to use a 90 cm long bulb (or less, but not less than 70cm).
 Always try to fit the length as much as possible.
 If you cannot buy say a 120cm light, then combine two 50cm for instance.
+Each aquarium light hood should mirror emitted light back to the water (a simple aluminum foil can be used) in order to maximise the efficiency.

 What is lux?